-Tim grosses up the capital gain to \$800 (that is, 400×2).
+Tim grosses up the capital gain to \$800 (that is, $$400 \times 2$).

-STEP 3 Work out your total current year capital gains
+STEP 3 Work out your total current year capital gains.

 Add up all the capital gains you received from funds (grossed up where necessary) together with any capital gains from other assets.
-Write the total of all of your capital gains for the current year at H item 17.
+Write the total of all of your capital gains for the current year at H item 18 on your tax return (supplementary section).

-If you have any capital losses, do not deduct them from the capital gains before showing the total amount at \mathbf{H} .
+If you have any capital losses, do not deduct them from the capital gains before showing the total amount at H.